Keep your hardwood floors looking beautiful and clean with these hardwood-specific mop picks.

 Disposable mop heads are useful for fast touch-ups or cleaning smaller areas of the floor.
 Microfiber mop heads are a good alternative for people who want reusable mop heads since they collect and keep dirt and liquids better than cotton or sponge.

 Both types of mop heads have an influence on sustainability, but they do it in different ways.
 Reusable mop heads necessitate the use of water and chemicals to clean after each use, whilst disposable mop heads end up in the trash.
-For bigger floors, a reusable mop head is likely to be more efficient and environmentally beneficial than using many disposable mop heads every cleaning.
+For bigger floors, a reusable mop head is likely to be more efficient and environmentally beneficial than needing many disposable mop heads every cleaning.

 Corded vs. Cordless